Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/standalone-mode.md

 ): ProvidersScope
 ```

-This will return a scope that exposes its own internal `parseHooks` method that will make use of the specified providers.
+This will return a scope with its own internal `parseHooks` method that makes use of the specified providers.
 A simple example could look like this:

 ```ts
 import { createProviders } from 'ngx-dynamic-hooks';